 TRX bands are easily available in gyms.
 You can also use resistance bands.
 Do this exercise under the supervision of an instructor.
 This squat helps open the pelvis, relax the upper body, and reduce lower back pain.

-- Hold the ends and take a few steps back so that the band is nice and tight.
+- Hold the ends and take a few steps back so that the band is taut.

-- Keep your feet wider than shoulder-width apart, with the toes pointing out.
+- Stand with your feet slightly wider than hip-width apart, with the toes pointing out.
 This is the starting position.

-- Push your hips out, bend your knees, and lower your body until the thighs are parallel to the floor.
-Ensure your knees don’t overshoot the toes.
+- Push your hips back, bend your knees, and lower your body until the thighs are parallel to the floor.
+Ensure your knees don’t come forward of your toes and your back doesn’t round or arch.

-- Hold this pose for about 20 seconds.
+- Hold the bottom of the squat for about 10 seconds.

 - Do this 10-15 times.